-“Most years I have a lot of critique, and today I don’t,” commented Justice Mary Fairhurst, former Linden Cup winner and Gonzaga Law alumna.
-“All four of [the competitors] were excellent!”
+“This has been one of the strongest and most enjoyable Linden Cup competitions,” commented Justice Mary Fairhurst, former Linden Cup winner and Gonzaga Law alumna.

 This year’s final round was judged by: